Rosas (La Oreja de Van Gogh song)

 "Rosas" (English: "Roses") is a song performed by the Spanish pop group La Oreja de Van Gogh.
-It was written by Xabi San Martín and it was published by Sony BMG as the third single from the band's album Lo Que te Conté Mientras te Hacías la Dormida (2003).
+It was written by Xabi San Martín and released by Sony BMG as the third single from the band's album Lo Que te Conté Mientras te Hacías la Dormida (2003).
 The song tells the story of the protagonist who sees her first love with another woman and remembers the moments they lived together for six months.
 At the same time, she narrates how she waits for him to arrive with roses every Friday in a place they frequented so they can continue with their relationship.
-The song peaked at number 5 on the Spanish Singles Chart.
+The song peaked at number five on the Spanish Singles Chart.
 After its release, the song became one of the group's most popular songs.